-When folding down the 3rd row seat, the rear center seat belt can be retracted into a stowed position as follows:
+When folding down the 3rd row seat, the 3rd row center seat belt can be retracted into a stowed position as follows:

-- (1) Release the connector tongue by inserting a suitable tool such as key into the connector buckle (A). - (2) Retract the seat belt up to the retractor base. - (3) Insert the seat belt tongue into the fabric sleeve so it will lay flat.
+- (1) Hold the connector tongue so that the seat belt does not retract suddenly when the tongue is released from the connector buckle.
+Release the connector tongue by inserting a suitable tool such as key into the connector buckle (A). - 2 Retract the seat belt up to the retractor base. - (3) Insert the seat belt tongue into the fabric sleeve so it will lay flat.
 Then secure the connector tongue into the retractor base.